samiramunir/Simple-Sentiment-Analysis-using-NLTK/README.md

 Linear SVC
 Nu- NuSVC

-The output of the basic NB Classifier:
+The most used words from the feature set in each category:

 ![](mostinformativefeatures.png)